 At Drake & Collopy, P.C., we have over 5 decades of collective experience fighting for the rights of those injured in job site accidents including construction accidents.
 We recently recovered $3.25 million on behalf of an ironworker who was struck by a falling bag of tools and suffered a serious cervical spine injury during the construction of a power plant in southern Illinois.

-Steps to Take After a Construction Site Accident
+Steps to Take After a Construction Site Accident in Chicago

 After a construction accident occurs, there are a number of important steps to follow to ensure your legal rights are protected.
-Even though your boss or the construction foreman may seem like a friend, it is ultimately the responsible insurance companies who you (and your attorney) will have to battle with for compensation.
+Even though your boss or the construction foreman may seem like a friend, it is ultimately the responsible insurance companies that you (and your attorney) will have to battle with for compensation.
 You do not want to give the insurance companies the upper hand or ammunition to deny your claims by making critical errors.
 Some of the things you should do immediately after a construction accident include:

 - Report the accident to your supervisor, foreman, or boss